kingscarpentryusa/kingscarpentryusa/README.md

 ## ✨ Kings Carpentry USA ✨

 Hi there 👋
-- 🌱 I’m currently growing a construction bisiness.
+- 🌱 I’m currently growing a construction business.
 - 💬 Ask me about your project.
 - 📫 How to reach me: kingscarpentryusa@gmail.com